jst-build/jst/examples/cpp-tutorial/README.md

 $ jst build test test_libgreet -P stdout
 ```

-From the output you should see that the test was run successful.
+From the output you should see that the test was run successfully.

 > Note: you need to create a module in `etc/settings/CC/test/TARGETS` to run
 > the toolchain's test launchers.